Get insider access

 7.3 Office

-The Bose QuietComfort Earbuds are satisfactory for office use.
-While they're comfortable enough to wear throughout a workday, their continuous battery life may not be sufficient if you use them all day.
-That said, they have a great ANC feature that can help cut down ambient chatter around you, and they have a standby mode to help conserve battery life when not in use.
+The Bose QuietComfort buds are satisfactory for office use.
+They have a decently comfortable fit for most people but might not last all day without a recharge.
+That said, they have a great ANC feature that can help cut down ambient chatter around you and come equipped with standby mode to help conserve power when not in use.
+Unfortunately, they don't support multi-device pairing, so you can't stay connected to your phone and computer at the same time.

 Pros